Body Worn Video

 Worn attached to the officers’ clothing, BWV records video and audio footage at the press of a button.

-“Issuing our staff with the cameras will make a big difference to not only the safety of our officers, but members of the public too.
+Chief Superintendent Robert Odell said: “The cameras have made a huge difference to not only the safety of our officers, but members of the public too.

 “BWV has proven itself amongst other forces across the UK to be a brilliant deterrent as well as a source of improved evidence to support investigations, which has resulted in increased conviction rates- particularly in cases of domestic violence and public order offences.